 When your scalp isn’t in good shape, you might notice:

-If your face was dry, you’d apply a lotion - but that’s not as easy on the scalp.
+If your face was dry, you’d apply a lotion - but that’s not as easy on the dry skin on the scalp.

 The benefit of caring for your scalp is that it will be comfortable, flake-free and your hair will look fantastic.
-Make skin care for your scalp a priority and enjoy healthier, fresher looking hair.
+Make skincare for your scalp a priority and enjoy hydrated, healthier, fresher looking hair.